Complex Chronic Conditions

 Learn More About POTSHypermobile Ehlers-Danlos Syndrome (hEDS)

 Hypermobile Ehlers-Danlos Syndrome (hEDS) is a heritable connective tissue disorder characterized by generalized joint hypermobility, skin hyperextensibility, and tissue fragility.
 Connective tissue is the 'glue' of the body, so defects can lead to widespread multi-systemic issues.
+The EDS community often identifies as 'zebras', as medical students are taught 'when you hear hoofbeats, think horses, not zebras'—but sometimes, it really is a zebra.

 Learn More About hEDSMold Toxicity / CIRS